arnaud-engineer/device-data-detector/README.md

 ## It’s a free project

-This is a free/libre PWA under Mozilla Public License Version 2.0.
+This is a free/libre JS library under Mozilla Public License Version 2.0.

 Your feedback and/or pull requests is very welcome!